matplotlib/matplotlib/doc/faq/usage_faq.rst

 Of the different styles, there are two that are officially supported.
 Therefore, these are the preferred ways to use matplotlib.

-For the preferred pyplot style, the imports at the top of your scripts will typically be::
+For the pyplot style, the imports at the top of your scripts will typically be::

     import matplotlib.pyplot as plt